swanapole/Awwards/README.md

 The program should return all projects on the directories page **input:** Url is changed to directory page **output:** All projects are displayed

+Program should show the project with the highest number of votes on the caraousel on the home page **input:** Home page is accessed
+**output:** Project with highest votes is displayed.